 FOUNDATION CIGARS BRAND HISTORY

 Foundation Cigar Company was founded by Nicholas Melillo in June of 2015.
 Melillo got the bug for premium tobacco from smoking cigars with his grandfather.
 Shortly after graduating high school in 1996, he ran the humidor at the Calabash Shoppe in the town of Hamden, Connecticut.
-Melillo studied at Quinnipiac University but immersed himself in the world of premium cigars throughout his college years, visiting local smokeshops at the height of the Cigar Boom of the 1990s.
+Melillo studied at Quinnipiac University and immersed himself in the world of premium cigars throughout his college years, visiting local smokeshops at the height of the Cigar Boom of the 1990s.

 During an event at the Calabash Shoppe in 1998, Melillo forged a fast friendship with Drew Estate brand founder Jonathan Drew.
-Over the next few years, the two stayed in touch, and Drew offered Melillo a position with Drew Estate, in 2003, overseeing the company’s tobacco procurement and fermentation in Estelí, Nicaragua.
+Over the next few years, the two stayed in touch, and Drew offered Melillo a position with Drew Estate in 2003, overseeing the company’s tobacco procurement and fermentation in Estelí, Nicaragua.
 Melillo jumped at the opportunity and played an integral role in the company’s growth as he learned the factory, warehouse, and packaging operations, eventually serving as Drew Estate’s vice president of international operations.

 Melillo relied on the relationships he established at Drew Estate with tobacco growers around the world to assemble his portfolio of blends.
 Foundation cigars are handmade in Estelí, Nicaragua.
-Production of certain lines, like The Tabernacle, is handled at the AJ Fernandez factory, while other cigars are crafted at the TABSA (Tabacos Valle de Jalapa S.A.), a factory known for rolling several small-batch brands, including Illusione and Warped.
-Melillo creates each line in the Foundation portfolio with a variety of provincial and cultural details in mind stemming from his travels and his affinity for history.
-He works closely with Estelí-based artist Alex Garcia to imbue the boxes and bands of Foundation cigars with historical and cultural references.
+Production of certain lines, like The Tabernacle, is handled at the AJ Fernandez factory, while other cigars were originally made at the TABSA (Tabacos Valle de Jalapa S.A.), a factory known for rolling several small-batch brands, including Illusione and Warped.
+Melillo transferred production of his cigars from TABSA to the Garcia family at their world-renowned My Father Cigars factory in 2024.

 While many premium cigar companies are headquartered in Miami or Tampa, Melillo, a Connecticut native, chose Windsor, Connecticut, as the home for Foundation’s offices in 2017.
-Foundation’s headquarters are situated in the heart of the Connecticut River Valley where Melillo’s beloved broadleaf tobaccos are grown.
+Foundation’s headquarters are situated in the heart of the Connecticut River Valley, where Melillo’s beloved broadleaf tobaccos are grown.

 FOUNDATION CIGARS BRAND OVERVIEW

-The Charter Oak brand is named for a historic tree in Connecticut, that stood from the 1100s until the 1850s, where Native Americans gathered.
+The Charter Oak brand is named for a historic tree in Connecticut that stood from the 1100s until the 1850s, marking a place where Native Americans gathered.
 Charter Oak is Foundation’s value-based line, and it’s available in two wrappers.
 An Ecuador Connecticut wrapper delivers hints of vanilla bean, wood, and fresh alfalfa, while the Broadleaf edition is sweet and rich with notes of dark chocolate, hazelnut, and pepper.
 Beneath each is a well-made blend of Nicaraguan long-fillers.
 In 2018, Cigar Aficionado rated Charter Oak Connecticut 93 points.

 The Tabernacle is one of the most popular lines from Foundation.
 The original Tabernacle is blended with a decadent Connecticut Broadleaf wrapper and features a nutty profile of licorice and cedar with a sweet finish.
-A newer edition, The Tabernacle Havana Seed CT 142, is finished in a Cuban-seed wrapper grown in Connecticut and is characterized by notes of almond, cashew, cinnamon, clove, and dark cocoa.
+A newer edition, The Tabernacle Havana Seed CT 142, is finished in a Cuban-seed wrapper, grown in Connecticut, and is characterized by notes of almond, cashew, cinnamon, clove, and dark cocoa.
 Both Tabernacle blends include long-fillers from Nicaragua, San Andrés, and Honduras, and both are handmade at the AJ Fernandez factory in Estelí, Nicaragua.

-Explore the Foundation portfolio when you’re looking for new Nicaraguan cigars, with a good amount of buzz behind them, to add to your collection.
+Explore the Foundation portfolio when you’re looking for new Nicaraguan cigars with a good amount of buzz behind them to add to your collection.

 Jump To: